Borrowing from hunter-gatherer cultures: a fresh living concept for longevity

-Borrowing certain key habits from hunter-gatherer cultures may help you lower your risk of disease, increase fitness, and boost well-being.
+Adopting certain key habits may help you lower your risk of disease, increase fitness, and support well-being.

 When you hear “hunter-gatherer,” you might imagine a nomadic person roaming ancient plains in search of food.
 In fact, a small number of hunter-gatherer societies exist today in parts of the world including Bolivia, Peru, Canada, and Tanzania.
-These cultures comprise about 5 million people.
+These cultures comprise 5 to 10 million people.

 Much like their forebears, contemporary hunter-gatherers live off the land, foraging for food, hunting, fishing, and building shelter from their surroundings.
-Though many are nomadic and live in small communities, there are significant differences between ancient hunter-gather communities and today’s societies.
-For example, many contemporary populations have integrated elements of farming and food production into their lifestyles.
+Though many are nomadic and live in small communities, there are significant differences between ancient hunter-gather communities and today’s hunter-gather communities.
+For example, many contemporary populations have access to technologies like guns, GPS, and trade with agricultural societies.

 People in hunter-gatherer communities have relatively high rates of childhood death and are at elevated risk of certain infections, gastrointestinal diseases, and traumatic accidents.
 But what these populations are not dying from can offer some guidelines toward a healthier lifestyle.